 Charles Blair, DDS and John McGill, MBA, CPA

-Furthermore, doctors should note that some states do afford limited and/or full-creditor protection to IRA accounts.
-In these states, this move may not be necessary to protect these assets from the claims of creditors.
-For a state-by-state listing of IRA protection laws, send a stamped (66 cents), self-addressed envelope to Blair/McGill & Company, 2810 Coliseum Centre Drive, Suite 360, Charlotte, NC 28217, and request "State Laws Regarding IRA Creditor Protection."
+Furthermore, doctors should note that some states do afford limited and/or full creditor protection to IRA accounts.
+As a result, this move may not be necessary in order to protect these assets from the claims of creditors.
+For a state-by-state listing of IRA protection laws, send a stamped ($0.66), self-addressed envelope to Blair/McGill & Company, 2810 Coliseum Centre Drive, Suite 360, Charlotte, NC 28217, and request "State Laws Regarding IRA Creditor Protection."

 Dr. Blair is a nationally known consultant and lecturer, and is a member of the American Academy of Dental Practice Administration.
 Mr. McGill is a tax attorney, CPA, and MBA, and is the editor of the Blair/McGill Advisory, a monthly newsletter helping dentists to maximize profitability, slash taxes, and protect assets.
 The newsletter ($195 a year) and consulting information are available from Blair/McGill and Company, 2810 Coliseum Centre Drive, Suite 360, Charlotte, NC 28217, or call (704) 424-9780.